sernalab/expressKata-II/README.md

 app.listen(PORT, () => console.log('listening port 3000'))
 ```

+### STEP 13º
-14º Create a 'views' directory and into create a intex.pug file
+### Create a 'views' directory

+Into this directory create a intex.pug file

 `mkdir views`
 `cd views`
 `touch index.pug`

-15º Write somo content into this file as:
+14º Write somo content into this file as:

 h2 This is the first content

+### STEP 15ª
+### Add a shorcout to call th server

-16ª Into the package.json file find this piece code:
+Into the package.json file find this piece code:

 ```
   "scripts": {